Skatteetaten/boober/README.md

   "type" : "deploy",  //valid types are deploy,development,localTemplate, template "name" : "reference",
   "cluster" : "utv", //what cluster to run on.
-We have 6 clusters utv,test,prod and utv-relay, test-relay, prod-relay "replicas": 3, //run application in 3 replicas "flags": {
+We have 6 clusters utv,test,prod and utv-relay, test-relay, prod-relay "groupId": "ske.aurora.openshift.referanse", //groupId for what to deploy "artifactId": "openshift-referanse-springboot-server", //artifactId for what to deploy "version": "0", //version to follow
+  "replicas": 3, //run application in 3 replicas "envFile" : "about-template.json", ca be set in the override file, if set will use this value instead of about.json "baseFile" : "new-base.json", must be set in the override file, if set will use this value instead of "flags": {
     "cert": true, //generate keystore with cn=$groupId.$artifactId
     "rolling": true, //we want rolling upgrade